georgexyz19/inkscapetutorial.org/content/posts/extension3_how_extensions_work.md

 ## Class Initialization

 The last two lines of `triangle.py` files are shown below.
 The first line is boilerplate code.
-If we run this module on terminal, the Python intepreter will set the `__name__` to `__main__` and the code `Triangle().run()` will start.
+If we run this module on terminal, the Python interpreter will set the `__name__` to `__main__` and the code `Triangle().run()` will start.

 ```python